 Non-Lucrative Visa (NLV) - Guide

 The non-lucrative residence residency is a Spanish visa available to non-EU citizens who have sufficient economic means to stay in the country without engaging in any work or professional activity.
-It is one of the easiest routes to permanent residency in Spain.
-It is available to people who live in Spain who do not work and those who work remotely in another country, so it is popular with digital nomads.
+It is one of the easiest routes to permanent residency in Spain, provided you meet the income/savings conditions.
 You can also use it to bring your family with you.

 The Spanish authorities are currently developing a new remote working visa for startup businesses.
 We will update our guides as soon as the details are published.

 How does it work?

 The non-lucrative visa enables you to legally live in Spain and apply for a 1 year residency permit, which you can extend for up to four more years so long as you continue to meet the residency requirements.

 After living continuously in Spain for 5 years, on your third renewal you can request a permanent residency permit, which will be valid for 10 years and will grant you access to the Spanish State Healthcare system, travel discounts and other benefits available to Spanish nationals and permanent residents.